 Tips for capturing street art in Graça

-One of the iconic and easy spots to capture red roofs and the river in Lisbon is from the Miradouro das Portas do Sol.
-Located in the Alfama historic district, this spot can be seen in many Instagram accounts and rightly so.
+One of the iconic and easy spots to capture red roofs and the river in Lisbon is the Miradouro das Portas do Sol.
+Located in the Alfama historic district, this spot can be seen in many Instagram accounts, and rightly so.
 You can’t go wrong at any angle here.

 Location: Largo Portas do Sol, 1100-411 Lisboa, Portugal

 - It is easy to capture the views from the Miradouro das Portas do Sol, at any time of the day regardless of the crowd.
 So pick a spot, but visualize what you have in mind – sunrise or sunset – you choose